All About Planted Aquariums

 I Love this Hobby

-Keeping a planted aquarium brings me closer to one of my passions: being closer to Mother Nature.
-I may not have the longest experience in years, I may not have owned multiple tanks to work on or to boast of, but I love this hobby and love to help others and will forever nurture this piece of Nature at our home.
+Keeping a planted aquarium brings me closer to one of my passions: Mother Nature.
+I may not have the longest experience in years, I may not have owned multiple tanks to work on but I love this hobby and love to help others and will forever nurture this piece of Nature at our home.
 I want my children to learn and care for a plant or animal and treat it kindly and patiently, for they may get invaluable training in learning to treat and respect people/all living things the same way.

 I Want to Share and Help

 The internet has many misinformation, “one size fits all” advice, and I don’t want fellow and new upcoming hobbyists to go through that.
 Every planted tank set-up is unique.
+We all have different situations.
 What worked for me may not work for you at that moment.
 As your plants grow and become larger in mass, variables change.

 And I want to give it back.
 I want to help you save time and money and not go through the same mistakes and wrong decisions that I made throughout my journey with this hobby.